Aayushi595/LMS/README.md

 # LMS
-Implemeting digital library using python and OOPs concepts
+Implementing digital library using python and OOPs concepts